akiranishii/rnaseq-pipeline/README.md

 * `.rnk` file used as input for Gene Set Enrichment Analysis (GSEA)
 * GSEA output folders (analysis conducted for 'Hallmark gene set,' 'Curated gene set,' and 'Regulatory target gene set').
 More information on GSEA and available gene sets can be accessed here: http://www.gsea-msigdb.org/gsea/msigdb/index.jsp

+## Recommended: Long-term File Storage on the Data Den

+The Data Den is an archive optimized for data that is not regularly accessed for extended periods of time (weeks to years).

 ## Post-Pipeline File Cleanup